Did you know that the way we use our time influences what we can achieve?

 Tips to Reset Your Circadian Rhythm

-You may feel that your circadian rhythms are off and need to be brought back to normal, or you just don’t like that your biological clock is misaligned with your preferred daily routine or work schedule.
+You may feel that your circadian rhythms are off and need to be restored to normal, or you just don’t like that it’s misaligned with your preferred schedule.

-We have good news for you—you can reset your circadian rhythm!
+We have amazing news for you—you can reset your circadian rhythm!
 Here’s how you do it:

-• Set up a routine.
-Go to bed and get up at more or less the same time every day.
-You can train your brain to follow a timetable, but you must stick to it relentlessly.
+- Set up a bedtime routine.
+To train your brain to follow a timetable, you must stick to it relentlessly.

-• Do sports.
-Exercise is good for many things, including sleep regulation, because it aids in melatonin production, which helps you sleep better.
-But first, you have to find the best time for your workouts!
+- Do sports.
+Exercise is good for many things, including sleep regulation.
+It aids in melatonin production which helps you dose off faster.
+Just remember to find convenient time for your workouts!

 🔝 How to Maintain a Healthy Circadian Rhythm: 10 Tips

-Even if your biological clock is working fine, we still have some nice tips for you.
-Let’s take a good look at 10 ways you can keep your circadian rhythms healthy and boost your overall quality of life:
+Even if your biological clock is perfectly fine, we still have some awesome tips for you.
+Let’s take a good look at 10 ways you can keep your circadian rhythms healthful and boost your overall quality of life:

 1. Avoid Eating and Drinking Coffee before Sleep